-Assume that you have Microsoft SQL Server 2016 installed with a partitioned table and statistics on a partitioned column.
+Assume that you have Microsoft SQL Server 2016 or 2017 installed with a partitioned table and statistics on a partitioned column.
 You run a query that filters on the partition column by using IS NULL and with the default Cardinality Estimator (CE).
 In this scenario, you may observe inaccurate cardinality estimations and SQL Server uses an inefficient query plan.
 The following are some queries with predicates:

 SELECT *FROM [MyTable] WHERE [Column1]='SomeValue' AND [PartitionColumn] IS NULLOrSELECT * FROM [MyTable]WHERE $PARTITION.PF(PartitionColumn) = 1